 With flash styling, shiny black wheels and suede-covered interior, the farmyard doesn’t seem the natural home of the Range Rover Sport HST.
 Yet a week in the country and it fitted in rather well, says Charlie Flindt – even garnering the flatcoats’ approval.

 For more on Range Rover, read about the Range Rover Velar – a medium-sized SUV which proves to be a fantastic package.

 The Field is the best, and original, sporting journal – covering everything that matters to proper, rural types.
-SUBSCRIBE today for just £21.49 and save 35% by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6 by clicking on THIS link.

 RANGE ROVER SPORT HST